automenta/mb7/doc/README.gra.md

 ## Final Insights

-This graph-theoretic redesign turns SemanticScribe into a **semantic reasoning engine**.
+This graph-theoretic redesign turns Netention into a **semantic reasoning engine**.
 Tags and NObjects form a living graph where:

 - **Partial Matching** finds patterns effortlessly.